J0llyMan/Defensive-Security/Cyber-Threat-Intelligence/Cyber Threat Intelligence Tools/Abuse.ch/ThreatFox.md

 ## 🧪 Example Scenario (TryHackMe Exercise)

 During the TryHackMe exercise, I investigated an IOC string but initially struggled to find the answer because the string included a port.

+Question 1: The IOC 212.192.246.30:5555 is identified under which malware alias name on ThreatFox?

 After performing a **direct Google search**, I successfully identified the Malware as **Katana**.

 ![ThreatFox - Example Output (Room Screenshot)](screenshots/TFox1.png)